WFIRST-HLS-Cosmology/Annual-Report-April-17/README.md

 This repository hosts the .tex file that will be used to produce our annual report.
-I use the same templates as our proposal and we will update them as needed.
+I use the same LaTeX templates as our proposal.
+We will update them as we progress.

 I reused the cover we did not use and will add the new team members.